 A Delta Design

-The aircraft features glass cockpit, with two main large color liquid crystal displays (LCD) situated side-by-side, three smaller auxiliary displays, and a wide-angle holographic head-up display (HUD).
+The aircraft features a glass cockpit, with two main large color liquid crystal displays (LCD) situated side-by-side, three smaller auxiliary displays, and a wide-angle holographic head-up display (HUD).
 A PLAAF Tupolev Tu-204 testbed aircraft featured a J-20 nose cone.
 It is believed to house the Type 1475 (KLJ-5) active electronically scanned array (AESA) radar with 1856 transmit/receive modules.

 The Cockpit of J-20

-Prototype "2011" featured a revised nose section with elements resembling a Electro-Optical Distributed Aperture System(EODAS/EOTS system, and a metal finish that loosely resembles the radar absorbing Haze Paint first used on F-16s, and reportedly included sensor fusion technology.
+Prototype "2011" featured a revised nose section with elements resembling a Electro-Optical Distributed Aperture System(EODAS)/EOTS system, and a metal finish that loosely resembles the radar absorbing Haze Paint first used on F-16s, and reportedly included sensor fusion technology.
 A Chinese company A-Star Science and Technology has developed the EOTS-86 electro-optical targeting system and Electro-Optical Distributed Aperture System for the J-20 and potentially other PLAAF fighters to detect and intercept stealth aircraft.

 Chengdu J-20 has ETOS at it’s nose